Recap Search for the Ancestors of my 3X Great Grandfather, Philip Newell / Noel (using matches to distant cousins)

 Burke’s General Armory of England indicates that “three covered cups” are incorporated into the Arms of Nowells from: Kent, Lancaster, Sussex and Middlesex.
 The Nowells of Read, Lancashire is one of the families incorporating “three covered cups” in their Arms (see Visitation of Lancashire 1613).
 William Nowell of this family moved to Battle, Sussex from Lancashire in 1500s.
 John Woolton (or Wolton) (1535?–1594) who served as Bishop of Exeter in Devon used the Nowell crest of three cups.
 His mother Isabella Nowell, a daughter of John Nowell of Read Hall near Whalley, and sister of Alexander Nowell (c.
 1517 – 13 February 1602), Protestant theologian and Dean of St Paul’s.

 Three covered cups also occurs in the Arms of the Newalls of Townhouse (see: The History of the Parish of Rochdale in the County of Lancaster).
 Townhouse is situated near Littleborough, Manchester (prior to 1974 this area was part of Lancashire).
 Robert Newall, the earliest documented Newall of Lower Town House was born c 1599 and was buried in January 1681-2.
+Three cups also appears in the Arms of the Knowles of Swinton, Lancashire; however, this may be a result of connections to the Newells of Hare Hill.

 Apart from suggesting a possible connection between the Shaws of Sauchie and some Nowells and Newalls of Lancashire there is one other interesting connection to “three cups”.
 In researching this topic I searched for early European Arms containing three cups.
 I only found one example and that was the Lords of Staufen who had three cups on their family crest.
 Staufen im Breisgau is a German town in the Breisgau-Hochschwarzwald district of Baden-Württemberg, Germany.
 Staufen is situated on the southeastern edge of the Black Forest (see Map below).
 Staufen Castle was built to protect the rich silver mines in the Muenster Valley.
 These mines were the main source of income for the Lords of Staufen.
 The castle was built or at least acquired by Duke Frederick I of Swabia in the latter half of the 11th century.
 The Staufen Burg was occupied by the Staufen family up till the start of the 16th Century when the last in the Staufen line died ( see http://www.staufen-im-breisgau.de/geschichte-en.html).
 French and Swedish (Catholic) troops occupied the city during 1600s and oppressed the protestant population.
 The name “Staufen” itself derives from Stauf meaning “chalice”.
 This term was commonly applied to conical hills in Swabia in the Middle Ages (see also Hohenstaufen ).
 Both Richard of Cornwall (2nd son of King John of England and King of Germany from 1257). and Alfonso X of Castile have links to the Staufen Dynasty.